A Case For Wearing Red & Pink, The V-Day-Approved Color Combo Everyone Loves To Hate

-According to antiquated fashion rules none of us should subscribe to, there are some colors combinations that should never be worn together.
+According to antiquated fashion rules none of us should subscribe to, there are some colour combinations that should never be worn together.
 Navy blue and black, for example, are often regarded as ugly because (gasp!) they look too similar.
 Or, purple and green, which is often compared to a certain TV fictional dinosaur who insists we’re a happy family.
-Yet no color combo is more villanized than pink and red.
+Yet no colour combo is more villanised than pink and red.

 It’s the signature combo of Valentine’s Day, with millions of cheesy cards, giant plush toys, and chocolate boxes bearing the scarlet-and-blush combo, all exchanged by people wearing some version of this two-tone formula in the name of love, friendship, and a possible Tinder date.